 Chances are that you own a product manufactured by a Japanese company.
 Before WWII, Japanese products were referred to as cheap junk.
 Bur today you own a Japanese product because of its quality.
 The person who changed this was W.Edwards Deming, an American who was put in charge of reconstructing Japanese manufacturing after that war.
 The most prestigious Japanese award today is the Deming Prize.
 You can read about Deming’s approach in the Phi Delta Kappan cover article:

 Dr. Deming described 14 Points for improving quality.
 He was firmly committed … >>> READ MORE >>> →

 Not all teachers see their students all day (or even every day for that matter).
 In many schools, elective type classes, such as art or music, only meet once per week for 45 minutes.
 For these teachers, implementing the Discipline Without Stress approach with such limited time can be a challenge.
 For these situations, here are my suggestions to make discipline easier.

-Make a poster or purchase one of the Hierarchy of Social Development.
+- Make a poster or purchase one of the Levels of Development.
 At the outset, obtain examples from students or share your examples of what each level would look like so that students have a mental image of them.
-Let students know that you believe one of the most important things they can learn in school and
+Let students know that you believe one of the most important things they can learn in school and in

 To encourage learning and reduce discipline disruptions during class time, consider implementing a jigsaw classroom.
 With this classroom management approach, students work in teams to master an assignment on which they will be tested.
 Just as in a jigsaw puzzle, each student in the group holds one piece essential for full understanding.